SchneiderMarius/SchneiderMarius.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD candidate at Ernst Struengmann Institute advised by [Martin Vinck](https://people.csail.mit.edu/polina/).
-My research focuses on .
-I am supported by the [IMPRS for neural circuits](https://mittakedaprogram.mit.edu/) .

-I did my Masters under the supervision of [Hermann Cuntz](https://medicine.yale.edu/profile/james_duncan/) and [Julius Chapiro](https://medicine.yale.edu/profile/julius_chapiro/) in the [Yale Radiology Research Lab](https://medicine.yale.edu/lab/radresearch/), building interpretable neural networks for liver cancer diagnosis.
-I received a B.S. in Biomedical Engineering at Yale, where I developed computational models of heart muscle contraction under [Stuart Campbell](https://seas.yale.edu/faculty-research/faculty-directory/stuart-campbell).
+My name is Marius Schneider, I hold a master’s degree in physics and currently I am working on my PhD thesis in computational neuroscience at the
+[Ernst Strüngmann Institute (ESI) for Neuroscience](https://www.esi-frankfurt.de/) under the supervision of [Martin Vinck](https://www.martinvinck.com/).
+I am affiliated with the [International Max Planck Research School (IMPRS) for Neural Circuits](https://brain.mpg.de/imprs) at the Max Planck Institute for Brain Research.

+My research focuses on the understanding the dynamics of interactions between brain areas, using computational models as well as large scale electrophysiological data, recorded in rodents and non-human primates.
+I previously worked with Hermann Cuntz and Peter Jedlicka, building large stochastic populations of biophysically realistic hippocampal granule cell models to study how the diversity of ion channels gives a neuron greater flexibility and robustness.

 <style type="text/css">
   .paper_metadata a {